swiftlang/swift-evolution/proposals/0458-strict-memory-safety.md

 * Strict concurrency checking, the focus of the Swift 6 language mode, required major changes to the type system, including the propagation of `Sendable` and the understanding of what code must be run on the main actor.
 These are global properties that don't permit local reasoning, or even local fixes, making the interoperability problem particularly hard.
 In contrast, strict safety checking has little or no effect on the type system, and unsafety can be encapsulated with `unsafe` expressions or ignored by a module that doesn't enable the checking.
 * [Embedded Swift](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0337-support-incremental-migration-to-concurrency-checking.md) is a subset of Swift that works without a runtime.
 Like the proposed strictly-safe subset, code written in Embedded Swift will also work as regular Swift.
 Embedded Swift and the strict safety checking proposed here are orthogonal and can be composed to (for example) ensure that firmware written in Swift has no runtime and provides the best memory-safety guarantees.

 A Swift module that adopts strict safety checking can address all of the resulting diagnostics by applying the `@unsafe` attribute and `unsafe` expression in the appropriate places, without changing any other code.
 This application of attributes can be automated through Fix-Its, making it possible to enable the mode and silence all diagnostics automatically.
 It would then be left to the programmer to audit those places that have used `unsafe` to encapsulate unsafe behavior, to ensure that they are indeed safe.
-Note that the strict safety checking does not by itself make the code more memory-safety: rather, it identifies those constructs that aren't safe, encouraging the use of safe alternatives and making it easier to audit for unsafe behavior.
+Note that the strict safety checking does not by itself make the code more memory-safe: rather, it identifies those constructs that aren't safe, encouraging the use of safe alternatives and making it easier to audit for unsafe behavior.

 The introduction of the `@unsafe` attribute on a declaration has no effect on clients compiled without strict safety enabled.
 For clients that have enabled strict safety, they will start diagnosing uses of the newly-`@unsafe` API.
 However, these diagnostics are warnings with their own diagnostic group, so a client can ensure that they do not prevent the client from building.
 Therefore, modules can adopt strict safety checking at their own pace (or not) and clients of those modules are never "stuck" having to make major changes in response.

 ## Detailed design

-This section describes how the primary proposed constructs, the `@unsafe` attribute and `unsafe` expression, interact with the strict type checking mode, and enumerates the places in the language, standard library, and compiler that introduce non-memory-safe code.
+This section describes how the primary proposed constructs, the `@unsafe` attribute, `@safe` attribute, and `unsafe` expression, interact with the strict memory safety mode, and enumerates the places in the language, standard library, and compiler that introduce non-memory-safe code.

 ### `@unsafe` attribute

 The `@unsafe` attribute can be applied to any declaration to indicate that use of that declaration can undermine memory safety.
-Any use of a declaration marked `@unsafe` will result in a warning.
+Any use of an `@unsafe` declaration that isn't acknowledged in the source code (e.g., via the `unsafe` expression) will result in a warning.
 The closest analogue in the language today is `@available(*, deprecated)`, which has effectively no impact on the type system, yet any use of a deprecated declaration results in a warning.

 When a type is marked `@unsafe`, a declaration that uses that type in its interface is implicitly `@unsafe`.
 For example, consider a program containing three separate modules: